wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 You can connect an Azure Web App to any on-premises resource that uses a static TCP port, such as SQL Server, MySQL, HTTP Web APIs, and most custom Web Services.
 This article shows you how to create a hybrid connection between Azure and an on-premises SQL Server database.

-> [AZURE.NOTE] The Web Apps portion of the Hybrid Connections feature is available only in the [Azure Management Portal](https://manage.windowsazure.cn).
+> [AZURE.NOTE] The Web Apps portion of the Hybrid Connections feature is available only in the [Azure Portal](https://portal.azure.cn).
 To create a connection in BizTalk Services, see [Hybrid Connections](/documentation/articles/integration-hybrid-connection-overview/).
 >
 > This content also applies to Mobile Apps in Azure Web App.